CloudsDocker/cloudsdocker.github.io/_posts/2022/202207/2022-07-29-Generate_Not_Found_Errors.md

 # What's the error

+## Error 1: Cannot find symbol class Generated
-If you are using some libraries to generate source code, such as `MasStruct`, `QueryDSL`,some annotation wil be processed and those java classed java sources will be saved under `target` folder.
+If you are using some libraries to generate source code, such as `MapStruct`, `QueryDSL`,some annotation wil be processed and those java classed java sources will be saved under `target` folder.

 However, if you getting errors in thsoe generated class, such as `cannot find symbol calss Generated`, this is acatualy one class in javax.annotation.processing package.